 Let’s take the same above dataset to understand the usage of this function.

-For calculating the minimum value from the given dataset, we will apply MIN function here as per below screenshot.
+For calculating the minimum value from the given dataset, we will apply the MIN function here as per the below screenshot.

 Now you can find out the range of the dataset after taking the difference between Maximum and Minimum value.

 We can reduce the steps for calculating the range of a dataset by using the MAX and MIN functions together in one line.

 For this, we again take an example to understand the process.